Laser Cutting vs. Stamping Motor laminations: What’s the Difference?

 What are the stmping methods?

-It involves a single die with multiple stations or operations within it, allowing for the creation of intricate components in a single stroke.
+Compound stamping, also known as compound die stamping, involves a single die with multiple stations or operations within it, allowing for the creation of stator rotor lamination in a single stroke.

+Progressive stamping is a highly efficient and continuous process used to produce large quantities of parts with repetitive shapes.
 It utilizes a series of stations or dies, each performing a specific operation as the electrical steel sheet strip progresses through the machine.
+It offers high-speed production, reduced material waste, and consistent part quality.

 Rotary notching, also known as rotary punching or notching, is a method used to create notches or perforations in silicon steel sheets.
+It involves a rotary tool or die that rotates and cuts the desired notches into the metal.
+This method is advantageous for its speed and accuracy in creating repetitive notches or patterns.

 In addition to laser cutting, what other processes are used for prototyping motor lamination?